9.7 Finite bow width

 Figures 14, 15 and 16 give a first impression of the consequence of a tilted bow.
 Figure 14 repeats the plots from Figs. 3 and 4, with a flat bow.
 It shows Helmholtz motion, with some irregular “spikes” in evidence.
 Figure 15 shows the “correct tilt” case: all parameters are the same, except that the normal bow force varies linearly across the width of the bow, falling to zero at the edge nearest to the bridge and rising to double the mean level at the opposite edge.
 Figure 16 shows the converse case, with “incorrect” tilting so that the force is higher at the edge nearest to the bridge.

 Comparing Figs. 14, 15 and 16, the bridge force waveforms look quite similar but the stick-slip patterns are significantly different.
 With the flat bow, the white streaks marking the partial slips responsible for the obvious spikes in the bridge force extend across almost the whole width of the bow.
-For the correctly tilted case the same is true, but now the edge of the bow nearest to the bridge is slipping for most of the time (occasionally in the reverse direction).
+For the correctly tilted case the same is true, but now the edge of the bow nearest to the bridge is slipping for far more of the time.
 For the incorrectly tilted case, the converse pattern is seen.
 The section of the bow facing the bridge is sticking most of the time, while the other edge is usually slipping, mostly in the reverse direction indicated by red points in the plot.

 Figure 17.
 A repeat of the Schelleng diagram from Fig. 7, simulated using the finite-width model with a flat bow.